alessio94/easyjet-leptons-met/EasyjetHub/python/steering/README.md

 ## The `ConfigItem` class

-During the locking step, the `flags.Analysis` category is transformed from `AthConfigFlags` into a custom class, `ConfigItem`.
+During the flag creation, the `flags.Analysis` category is transformed from `AthConfigFlags` into a custom class, `ConfigItem`.
 This is primarily a technical detail that most users need not pay much attention to.
 The differences between a `ConfigItem` instance and a locked `AthConfigFlags` instance are mainly that:
 - It is easier to iterate over `ConfigItem`, as this class provides a python `dict`-like interface including `keys()`, `values()` and `items()` functions.
 - `ConfigItem` supports lists of `ConfigItem`, whereas `AthConfigFlags` is entirely associative.
 Practically speaking, a list of `yaml` objects is only accessible as a `list[dict]` in `AthConfigFlags`, which terminates the object-like (`flags.a.b`) access as soon as a list appears.
 - Where a subcategory of `AthConfigFlags` e.g. `flags.Input` returns a `FlagAddress` with access to the entire hierarchy, no backwards access is possible in `ConfigItem` -- `flags.Analysis.container_names.input` cannot be used to access `flags.Analysis.container_names.output`.